-Capitalism, as defined by Milton Friedman, refers to 'the organization of the bulk of economic activity through private enterprise operating in a free market...a system of economic freedom and a necessary condition for political freedom.'
+Capitalism, as defined by Milton Friedman in Capitalism and Freedom, refers to 'the organization of the bulk of economic activity through private enterprise operating in a free market...a system of economic freedom and a necessary condition for political freedom.'
 Friedman thus defends capitalism not for its own sake, nor even for its capacity to create wealth, but because of its association with individual, economic, and political freedom.
-The first thing to note about freedom is that it does not produce equality.
-So people wonder whether all this freedom is fair, and to the extent that it is unfair, whether it is immoral.
-Is it immoral to promote freedom if it ends up in a situation where some people have more stuff than others?

-John Tomasi's work on The Moral Case for Economic Liberty sheds light on this question.
-The first issue to address is the popular association of capitalism with infuriating amounts of wealth, i.e. the idea that a capitalist is by definition a tone-deaf person who struts about dripping with diamonds, ignoring the poor, and saying annoying things like 'let them eat cake'.
-But in the sense defined by Friedman, the capitalist is any person engaged in any form of private enterprise: working hard on their own account to produce or earn the reward that they have chosen to pursue.
+The first issue to address is the popular association of capitalism with infuriating amounts of wealth, i.e. the idea that a capitalist is by definition a tone-deaf person who struts about dripping with diamonds, ignoring the poor, and saying obtuse things like 'let them eat cake'.
+But in the sense defined by Friedman, the capitalist is not necessarily a person who is wealthier than other people, sitting on top of a pile of money.
+A capitalist is any person engaged in any form of private enterprise: working hard on their own account to produce or earn the reward that they have chosen to pursue.

 The idea of personal choice is therefore central to notions of freedom.
 And personal choice matters even if it produces a lesser amount of wealth than that produced by someone else's personal choices.